Kaposi's sarcoma; HIV - Kaposi; AIDS - Kaposi

 The health care provider will perform a physical exam, focusing on the lesions.

-The following tests may be performed to diagnose KS:
+The following tests may be performed to diagnose KS and associated conditions:

 How KS is treated depends on: